agberry03/C-plus-plus-Calculator/README.md

 # Overview

-{Important!
-Do not say in this section that this is college assignment.
-Talk about what you are trying to accomplish as a software engineer to further your learning.}
+In this project, I am trying to learn the basics of the C++ language.

-{Provide a description of the software that you wrote to demonstrate the C++ language.}
+To do so, I wrote a simple math program that calculates the answers to randomized math problems, gets the user's answer, and compares the two.
+It runs this in a loop for however many problems the user requests.
+The program will output "correct!" or "incorrect." depending on if the calculated answer and the user's answer match.

-{Describe your purpose for writing this software.}
+My purpose for writing this program is to get a better handle on how programming with C++ works, while still providing a decent challenge.

 {Provide a link to your YouTube demonstration.
 It should be a 4-5 minute demo of the software running and a walkthrough of the code.
 Focus should be on sharing what you learned about the language syntax.}